 Other enlargement of the networks is not expected and the use of zero subnet and all-one subnet is allowed.
 Also this time we need to create in total 197 usable IP addresses.
 As we can see in assignment, no other expansion of networks is expected.
 Therefore we choose the sequential method of allocating the subnets.

 As shown in Figure, firstly we divide the original network into two subnets, and assign 100 hosts to the first subnet.
 The second subnet is subnetted further and divided again into two subnets.
 The first of these additional subnets is reserved for 57 hosts.

 The second one is subnetted further again.
 This time we create four other equally sized subnets (labelled as S1, S2, S3, S4 in Table 4) with 14 usable IP addresses in each of them.
 We have successfully solved the problem (for comparison of hosts in particular subnets see Figure 6 ).
 Detailed range of IP addresses for each subnet is clearly shown in Table 4.
 Figure 6 Division of address space in Example, 16 Subnet Subnet ID The first usable IP address The last usable IP address Subnet broadcast.

-Table 4 Range of IP address for each subnet in Example 3 The use of VLSM can very effectively meet the requirements for addressing as can be seen from previous example.
+Range of IP address for each subnet in the use of VLSM can very effectively meet the requirements for addressing as can be seen from previous example.
 In addition, it is also merit of VLSM that all the public IP addresses in IPv4 has not yet been exhausted.
 Although VLSM significantly reduces wastage of IP address, all IPv4 address will be assign in a short time.
 The ultimate solution to the lack of IP addresses will be (at least for several decades) the migration to IPv6 and its active using.